lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 ## Private Key Consistency Testing

-When receiving a private key that contains both the seed and the expandedKey, the recipient SHOULD perform a seed consistency check to ensure that the sender properly generated the private key.
+When receiving a private key that contains both the `seed` and the `expandedKey`, the recipient SHOULD perform a seed consistency check to ensure that the sender properly generated the private key.
 Recipients that do not perform this seed consistency check avoid keygen and compare operations, but are unable to ensure that the `seed` and